 Later, when the Buddha heard some of his disciples discussing what great things resulted from the husband following the wife’s advice, the Buddha told them this story so they knew it was not the first time they benefited from this woman telling her husband to make friends.

 The hawks were earlier births of the married couple.
-The father and son tortoises were Moggallana, one of the Buddha’s top disciples, and the Buddha’s son, and the osprey was Sariputta, another of the Buddha’s top disciples.
+The father and son tortoises were Moggallana, one of the Buddha’s top disciples, and the Buddha’s son.
+The osprey was Sariputta, another of the Buddha’s top disciples.